makevoid/jasonette-roda-app/Readme.md

 https://github.com/makevoid/jasonette-roda-app/blob/master/dist/hello_world_kb.json

-make sure to check out more/others (more complex but more interesting) examples and try to run jasonette on your device!
+make sure to check out more/others (more complex but more interesting) examples and try to run jasonette on your device so that all of this makes sense!

+I suggest to put a ngrok url (paid) or similar proxying/forwarding solution / custom dns url on it or it would be nice for jasonette to support 1 redirect

 ---